Prathap0127/BlogSpot/README.md

-# Mitteilen
+# BlogSpoT

-Mitteilen is a fully-featured social media web application, Here user can post and visitors can comment, like the post if they want.
+BlogSpot is a fully-featured social media web application, Here user can post and visitors can comment, like the post if they want.
 Two users can chat individually after logged respective their accounts.

 ## Stack